 Minerson, Todd, H. Carolo, T. Dinner, and C. Jones.
 (2011).
 Issue Brief: Engaging Men and Boys to Reduce and Prevent Gender-Based Violence.
 Status of Women Canada (prepared on behalf of the White Ribbon Campaign).

-Murdolo, A., & Quiazon, R. (2016).
+Murdolo, A., and R. Quiazon.
+(2016).
 Key issues in working with men from immigrant and refugee communities in preventing violence against women.
 North Sydney: White Ribbon Australia.

 United Nations International Research and Training Institute for the Advancement of Women (INSTRAW).
 (2002).
 Partners in Change: Working with men to end gender-based violence.
 Santo Domingo, Dominican Republic.